-In 2018, the Company received recertification of its integrated management system under ISO 9001, ISO 14001 and OHSAS 18001 standards, which certify that the Company has successfully implemented the requirements related to quality, environmental, health and safety of the management systems.
-These certifications are valid until 2021 and during 2019, the Company maintained them after a follow-up audit of its operations.
+In 2021, the Company received recertification of its integrated management system under ISO 9001, ISO 14001 and ISO 45001 standards, which certify that the Company has successfully implemented the requirements related to quality, environmental, health and safety of the management systems.
+These certifications are valid until September 2022.

-The Company has implemented environmental management programs that help prevent and mitigate the environmental impact caused by operations.
-These programs aim to measure, reduce and compensate the impact in environmental aspects such as: emissions, water and soil quality and waste.
+The Company has implemented environmental management programs that help address the environmental impact caused by operations.
+These programs aim to measure, prevent, correct, mitigate and compensate the impact in environmental aspects such as: emissions, water and soil quality and waste.
 In Colombia, regulatory investments for compensation are established by the environmental authority, due to consumption of water and soil impact during exploration and production projects.
 To execute Frontera's commitment to make a positive impact in the areas in which we operate, Frontera is implementing projects involving conservation, restoration, reforestation and sustainable land use.